 The Largest Known Tonkinese - or How Big Do Tonkinese Grow?

 Weight: I have no information on the largest recorded Tonkinese.
-However, the largest Tonkinese I know of is Milo, he was over 7kilos (1stone 1lb) when he was just over two years old, a fit and healthy young neutered male - he is the son of my own Tonk stud, Mymystic Pharoah.
+However, the largest Tonkinese I know of is Milo, he was over 7kilos (1stone 1lb) when he was a little more than two years old, a fit and healthy young neutered male - he is the son of my own Tonk stud, Mymystic Pharoah.
 Several years on, Milo weighed in at around 12 kilos - but he was put on a diet and is now a healthy 10 kilos!
 Of my own cats, my smallest female weighs 3.5 kilos (7.7lbs) and my largest male weighs 5.1 kilos (11.2lbs) - both of whom are fit and healthy cats.
 Tonk males are generally larger than the females.

 Length and Height: In the natural course of things the heaviest Tonk will be the largest - providing it's not just overweight.
 I have no records of the smallest or largest adult Tonkinese, but I can give you an idea of average sizes for Tonks in the UK.
 My smallest and largest Tonks are fairly typical of UK Tonks.
 Nimue, my smallest girl, is 74cms (29 inches) in length from nose tip to tail tip, and stands 23cm (9 inches) at the shoulder.
 My largest boy (neutered at 6 months) is 87cms (34inches) from nose tip to tail tip and stands 28cms (11inches) at the shoulder.
 Bear in mind that neutered males are generally larger than males that are kept entire for stud work.